SAMexpert logo

 1. Jennifer has been procuring Microsoft licences for 15 years, mainly through an Enterprise Agreement.
 From time to time, purely for economic reasons, she would authorise an alternative purchase via other types of Microsoft agreements like Open or MPSA.
 The licensing terms and conditions between them and EA are alike, so it's almost always been a question of what is strategically cheaper.

-2. Jennifer has a reasonably sized on-premise server estate that her team has migrated from physical servers to virtual clusters and now moving some of the workloads to Azure and AWS.
+2. Jennifer has a reasonably sized on-premise server estate.
+Her team has migrated from physical servers to virtual clusters and is now moving some of the workloads to Azure and AWS.

 4. She is also not new to CSP, but its share in the licensing estate is below 10%.
 She likes CSP for its flexibility – the ability to cancel licenses at any time on a monthly billing schedule.